PierreRainero/PictureMetadataEditor/windows/README.md

 **Optional parameters :**

 - -v : Display every file modifications
 - -base : Indicates the base name to use.
 By default the script doesn't use base name, files will be renamed with a number : "1.jpg" "2.jpg" ...
 - -ext : Indicates the extension file to look at.
-By default the script use `.jpg` extension.
+By default the script use `.jpg` extension

 **Examples :**
 ⓘ For following examples we have 10 files :